MicrosoftDocs/architecture-center/docs/example-scenario/data/search-blob-metadata-content.md

-This article demonstrates how to create a search experience that enables users to search for documents based on document content in addition to any metadata that's associated with the files.
+This article demonstrates how to create a search service that enables users to search for documents based on document content in addition to any metadata that's associated with the files.

 You can achieve this by using [multiple indexers](/azure/search/search-indexer-overview#indexer-scenarios-and-use-cases) in [Azure Cognitive Search](/azure/search/search-what-is-azure-search).
 This example workload shows how to create a single [search index](/azure/search/search-what-is-an-index) that's based on files in [Azure Blob Storage](/azure/storage/blobs/storage-blobs-overview).
 The file metadata is stored in [Azure Table Storage](/azure/storage/tables/table-storage-overview).